Syslifters/reptor/docs/projects-and-templates/pushproject.md

 ## Sample project

 Upload project data by using the following structures.
-You can add data to your report sections and create findings.
+You can add data to your report sections and create or update findings.

+If a finding has an `id`, reptor will update the finding instead of creating it.

 ```toml title="Project structure in JSON"
 {